daniEL2371/abtest-mlops/README.md

 ## Models

-All models that are trained are saved inside this folder
+All models that are trained are saved inside models folder

 ## Scripts